7 Principal products

 These contracts provide an investment return to the policyholder which is determined by the attribution of regular and final bonuses over the duration of the contract.
 In addition, the contracts provide a death benefit, typically of 101% of the value of the units allocated to the policyholder.

 Discretionary increases to benefits on participating contracts are allowed in one or both of annual and final bonus form.
-These bonuses are determined in accordance with the principles outlined in the Group’s PPFM for the management of the with-profits part of the Society LTF.
+These bonuses are determined in accordance with the principles outlined in the group’s Principles Practices of Financial Management (PPFM) for the management of the with-profits part of the LGAS LTF.
 The principles include:

-- The with-profits part of the Society LTF will be managed with the objective of ensuring that its assets are sufficient to meet its liabilities without the need for additional capital;
+- The with-profits part of the LGAS LTF will be managed with the objective of ensuring that its assets are sufficient to meet its liabilities without the need for additional capital;

-- With-profits policies have no expectation of any distribution from the with-profits part of the Society LTF’s inherited estate.
-The inherited estate is the excess of assets held within the Society LTF over and above the amount required to meet liabilities, including those which arise from the regulatory duty to treat customers fairly in settling discretionary benefits;
+- With-profits policies have no expectation of any distribution from the with-profits part of the LGAS LTF’s inherited estate.
+The inherited estate is the excess of assets held within the LGAS LTF over and above the amount required to meet liabilities, including those which arise from the regulatory duty to treat customers fairly in settling discretionary benefits;

-- Bonus rates will be smoothed so that some of the short term fluctuations in the value of the investments of the with-profits part of the Society LTF and the business results achieved in the with-profits part of the UK LTF are not immediately reflected in payments under with-profits policies; and
+- Bonus rates will be smoothed so that some of the short term fluctuations in the value of the investments of the with-profits part of the LGAS LTF are not immediately reflected in payments under with-profits policies; and

 - Some older participating contracts include a guaranteed minimum rate of roll up of the policyholder’s fund up to the date of retirement or maturity.

-Following the movement in the expected cost of guarantees and options and the value of the associated funds up to 30 September 2013, and in accordance with the Society’s PPFM, neither a refund nor deduction from asset shares was deemed to be needed.
-This followed a refund of 0.75% made in respect of the year to 31 December 2012.
+Following the movement in the expected cost of guarantees and options and the value of the associated funds up to 30 September 2014, and in accordance with the Society’s PPFM, a refund of 0.55% was made to asset shares.
+This followed a zero deduction in respect of the period from 31 December 2012 to 30 September 2013.
+The refund of 0.55% to asset shares has returned all outstanding past charges to policyholders.

-The distribution of surplus to shareholders depends upon the bonuses declared for the period.
-Typically, bonus rates are set having regard to investment returns, although the Group has some discretion setting rates and would normally smooth bonuses over time.
+The distribution of surplus to shareholders depends upon the bonuses declared for the year.
+Typically, bonus rates are set having regard to investment returns, although the group has some discretion setting rates and would normally smooth bonuses over time.
 The volatility of investment returns could impact the fund’s capital position and its ability to pay bonuses.
 If future investment conditions were less favourable than anticipated, the lower bonus levels resulting would also reduce future distributions to shareholders.
 Business which is written in the with-profits part of the Society LTF is managed to be self-supporting.
 The unallocated divisible surplus in the fund would normally be expected to absorb the impact of these investment risks.
 Only in extreme scenarios, where shareholders were required to provide support to the with-profits part of the Society LTF to meet its liabilities, would these risks affect equity.
 As part of the 2007 Society LTF restructure, the 1996 Sub-fund (£321m) was merged into the Shareholder Retained Capital (SRC).
 As a result, Society’s Board of Directors undertook to initially maintain £500m of assets within Society to support the with-profits business.
-The amount of the commitment reduced to £200m at the end of 2013 and will then gradually reduce to zero at the end of 2017.
-The Group’s approach to setting bonus rates is designed to treat customers fairly.
-The approach is set out in the Society’s PPFM for the with-profits part of the Society LTF.
-In addition, bonus declarations are also affected by PRA regulations relating to Treating Customers Fairly (TCF), which limit the discretion available when setting bonus rates.
+The amount of the commitment reduced to £150m at the end of 2014 and will then gradually reduce to zero at the end of 2017.

-The Group has written some deferred annuity contracts with guaranteed minimum pensions.
-These options expose the Group to interest rate and longevity risk as the cost would be expected to increase with decreasing interest rates and improved longevity.
-The market consistent value of these guarantees carried in the balance sheet is £140m (2012: £175m).
+The group has written some deferred annuity contracts with guaranteed minimum pensions.
+These options expose the group to interest rate and longevity risk as the cost would be expected to increase with decreasing interest rates and improved longevity.
+The market consistent value of these guarantees carried in the balance sheet is £196m (2013: £140m).

 Longevity insurance contracts